soimort/you-get/README.md

 Then put the cloned directory into your `PATH`, or run `./setup.py install` to install `you-get` to a permanent path.

+### Shell completion

+Completion definitions for Bash, Fish and Zsh can be found in [`contrib/completion`](contrib/completion).
+Please consult your shell's manual for how to take advantage of them.

 ## Upgrading

 Based on which option you chose to install `you-get`, you may upgrade it via: